manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

   public int hashCode() {return map.hashCode();}
 }
 ```
-The advantage over implementation inheritance is that the implementation of StringMap is decoupled from HashMap; only the Map
+The advantage over implementation inheritance is that the implementation of StringMap is decoupled from HashMap: only the
+Map interface is exposed through StringMap; HashMap is an encapsulated implementation detail, which avoids the fragile base
-interface is exposed. `@link` performs the grunt work of forwarding unimplemented Map calls.
+class problem when subclassing with inheritance. `@link` performs the grunt work of forwarding unimplemented Map calls.

 ### A one-way flight